CoreProc/laravel-db-backup/README.md

 Laravel DB Backup
 =================

 Artisan command to backup your database.
-Built for Laravel.
+Built for Laravel 4.2.
 Originally forked from [schickling/laravel-backup](https://github.com/schickling/laravel-backup) but modified to push in more features like data retention from Amazon S3 and Slack notifications.

 ## Quick start